 The 42-credit curriculum was designed in close collaboration with The Henry Predolin School of Nursing and local healthcare system experts, and based on the Commission on Accreditation of HealthCare Management Education (CAHME) competency criteria.
 It includes courses such as Managerial Health Economics, Health Policy and Law, Healthcare Service and Clinical Quality, taught by highly qualified health professionals and faculty.
 The program receives ongoing guidance and support from a distinguished group of local health care system leaders who serve on the MBA-HSL Executive Advisory Council.

-The School of Business is a member of the Association of University Programs in Health Administration (AUPHA) and students in the MBA Health Systems Leadership program are eligible for a free membership in both AUPHA and the American College of Healthcare Executives (ACHE).
-AUPHA also offers several scholarships to students pursuing graduate degrees in Health Systems Leadership.
-Learn more.
+The School of Business is a member of the American College of Health Executives (ACHE) and students in the MBA Health Systems Leadership program are eligible for a free ACHE membership.